Packing Eyewear for Travel

-- Keep your eyeglasses, contact lenses, and solution bottles in a small, durable, sealable travel bag.
+Keep your contact lenses and solution bottles in a small, durable, sealable travel bag.

-- According to TSA standards, 3.5 ounces of solution is the most you can bring in your carry-on.
+According to TSA standards, 3.4 ounces of solution is the most you can bring on the plane in your carry on.
 Smaller contact solution bottles can be found in the travel section of most grocery stores.
-It may be smart to carry on the solution, however, in case you need it while you’re on the flight, to keep it accessible at all times, and to keep your eye on it to avoid spills.
+It may be smart to pack contact solution in your carry-on bag, in case you need it while you’re on the flight.
+Keep it accessible at all times, and keep your eye on it to avoid spills.

-- If you do not wish to carry on your solution, larger containers should be OK in a checked bag.
-Wrap the bottle in a small blanket or old T-shirt to ensure that nothing else is damaged if it spills.
+If you do not wish to carry on your solution, larger containers should be OK in a checked bag.
+Wrap the bottle in a small blanket or old T-shirt to ensure that nothing else is damaged if any liquid spills.
 Afterward, place the wrapped bottle in a sealed plastic bag or travel purse before tucking it away in your luggage.

-- Bring eyedrops for contact lenses with you.
+Bring eyedrops for contact lenses with you.
 If you’re flying, carry on the eyedrops, as your eyes can often get very dry in an airplane.
-The eyedrops will also be useful if you’re planning to go swimming, hiking, or participating in any other activities where your eyes may become dry or irritated.
+Eyedrops will also be useful if you’re planning to go swimming, hiking, or participating in any other activities where your eyes may become dry or irritated.

-- Bring a repair kit in case you need to adjust your eyeglasses.
+Bring an eyeglass repair kit along, just in case you need to adjust your glasses during your trip.

-Additional Tips for Traveling with Contact Lenses and Eyeglasses
+More Tips for Traveling with Contacts and Glasses

 - Bring an extra pair of contacts or maybe even two.
 If a contact tears, you drop it, or it gets lost in a swimming pool, the rest of your trip could be spent tracking down another pair.
 Be sure to place the spare contacts in a small container that you pack away carefully.
 Make sure it’s easily accessible, and don’t forget where you packed it.

 - Some stores have little compact cases with mirrors and small solution bottles.
 These cases could be helpful if you’re going to share a bathroom with multiple people.
-You’ll have a personal mirror to apply contacts.
+You’ll have a personal mirror to use when putting in your contacts.

 - Do not forget your prescription sunglasses if you have them.
 They could be a big help on the trip, especially if you’ll be spending a lot of time outdoors walking around in the sun.